Beginner Cat Photo Skills

 Presets are collections of editing recipes.
 Yes, really!
 Recipes.

-Each one contains a collection of adjustments (brightness, contrast, colour, etc.) that give your photos a consistent and specific look without you stressing about creating each painstaking adjustment.
-They can be a game-changer when you want to keep a certain ‘look’ across a series of images.
+Each one contains a collection of adjustments (brightness, contrast, colour, etc.) that give your photos a consistent and specific look without you stressing about creating each painstaking adjustment yourself.
 They can be subtle, fantastical, and inspirational.

 Presets are a way of keeping a look and feel that stays the same across your cat photographs.
 This is a real help if you want to create a ‘series’ of images for a set of art cards or photo canvases, or if you are after a certain look for your social media or blog.
 Presets can make your images look more polished and professional, even if you are a beginner.